 Zillertal offers year-round skiing at the Hintertux Glacier!
 Zillertal is the world's largest skiing valley and is complete with modern lifts, incredible downhill runs, and plenty of après ski activities.
 This was such a fun surprise to see the perfect conditions on top of the mountain with a fresh layer of fluffy snow on the ground.
 I have to admit that I'm not the best skier so I was a bit afraid to head down the fairly steep hills.
 I am definitely classified as a beginner and this was a bit above my skill level.
 But man, it was worth it to take the gondola up for the views.

 Whether you ski or not, I highly recommend you head up the gondola to see the view of the Alps of not just Austria but Italy and Germany as well.
-There were skiiers from around the world and even Olympic teams at the Gletscherwelt Zillertal 3000, the glacier is the only year-round ski spot in Austria.
-With guaranteed snow all year round the Hintertux Glacier is well known for being one of the best places on earth to ski.
+There were skiers from around the world and even Olympic teams at the Gletscherwelt Zillertal 3000, the glacier is the only year-round ski spot in Austria.
+With guaranteed snow, all year round the Hintertux Glacier is well known for being one of the best places on earth to ski.
 You can also see the other skiing areas in Zillertal right here.

 Where: Hintertux Glacier